 Main teams involved: CNR-IT.

-Difficulty: the difficulties in the automatic creation of automata that enforces specific security properties.
+Difficulty: the difficulties in the automatic creation of automata that enforces specific security properties. - Title: Verification of security properties of cryptographic Application Program Interfaces (API).

 Description: We developed a formal specification of IBM’s security API (Common Cryptographic Architecture) and a computed-aided proof of its security.